CGCL: Collaborative Graph Contrastive Learning without Handcrafted Graph Data Augmentations: Introduction

 Data augmentation has achieved great success in image data where the invariance of various views (e.g., color-invariant, rotation-invariant, and resizing-invariant) are well-understood~\cite{chen2020simple,xiao2020should}.
-However, due to the complex structural information and the coupling between nodes in the graph, the changes induced by the data augmentation are not easy to measure.
+However, due to the complex structural information and the coupling between nodes in the graph, the changes induced by the data augmentation to graphs are not easy to measure.
 For example, in image data, it is natural to evaluate what kind of data augmentation is more powerful (e.g., color distortion strength for color permuting~\cite{chen2020simple}), but the situation of the graph data is much more complicated.
-Modifying the attributes of a node or removing an edge is not only related to the target node but also affects many other nodes~\cite{wang2020nodeaug}, especially when GNNs follow the recursive neighborhood aggregation scheme mechanism~\cite{xu2018powerful}.
+Modifying the attributes of a node is not only related to the target node but also affects its neighbouring nodes.
 Furthermore, the importance of each node and edge in the graph is far from equivalent, which differs from the importance of pixels in image data.
-For example, from the node-level perspective, changing the information of key nodes will cause its neighbor nodes to be affected so seriously that their semantic labels change.
-However, the data augmentation requires that the neighbor nodes keep stable~\cite{xie2019unsupervised,you2020graph}.
-From the graph-level view, removing a critical edge is enough to change a graph from a connected graph to a disconnected one, making the augmented graph and the original graph have little learnable invariance.
-We provide an illustration in Figure~\ref{fig:illustration} to show the unstable invariance between the original graph and augmented graphs under three different data augmentation methods (Node dropping, Edge perturbation, and Subgraph sampling).
-The upper part of each data augmentation method shows an augmented graph that is highly invariant to the original graph, while the lower part lacks invariance to the original graph.
-Figure~\ref{fig:illustration} shows that under the same data augmentation method, the effect of randomness on invariance is obvious and uncontrollable.
-Therefore, commonly used graph data augmentation methods (e.g., Node dropping, Edge perturbation, Attribute masking, and Subgraph sampling et al.) are still not well-explored and lack generalization under datasets from diverse fields.
-GraphCL~\cite{you2020graph} comes to similar conclusions after testing various data augmentation strategies.
+Specifically, removing a critical edge is enough to change a graph from a connected graph to a disconnected one, making the augmented graph and the original graph have little learnable invariance.
+In Figure~\ref{fig:illustration}, we provide an illustration to show the unstable invariance between the original graph and augmented graphs under three different data augmentation strategies.
+To measure the destruction of invariance brought by those strategies quantitatively, we annotate the cosine similarity between embeddings of original graph and augmented ones.
+The graph embeddings are extracted by Node2vec~\cite{grover2016node2vec}.
+The upper part of each augmentation strategy shows an augmented graph preserving high invariance, while the lower part's augmentations bring low invariance.
+Figure~\ref{fig:illustration} shows that the impact of handcrafted augmentations on invariance is uncontrollable, even under the same augmentation strategy.
+Therefore, commonly used graph augmentation strategies (e.g., Node dropping, Edge perturbation, and Subgraph sampling, etc.) are still not well-explored and lack generalization across datasets from diverse fields.
+You et al.~\cite{you2020graph} reach similar conclusions after testing various augmentation strategies.
 For instance, edge perturbation is more suitable for social networks but hurts biochemical molecules.
-In GraphCL, the composition of data augmentation strategies is an empirical process of finding the invariance suitable for the specific domains, and only a pair-wise composition of strategies can be achieved.
+Facing the aforementioned issue, many researchers turn to explore the possibility of discarding data augmentation from contrastive framework recently \cite{lee2022augmentation,yu2022graph,shen2023neighbor}.